BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 stones with carvings of men dancing at Monte Alban

 Just 30 minutes by bus from Oaxaca, Monte Alban rivals even the best Maya ruins in other parts of Mexico.
-If you love history and archaeology, this is one attraction that shouldn’t be missed in Oaxaca.
+If you love history and archaeology, this is one attraction that you shouldn’t miss.

-First settled in 500 BCE and abandoned in 1000 CE, Monte Alban was THE political and economic center of the Zapotec people.
+First settled in 500 BCE and abandoned in 800 CE, Monte Alban was the Zapotec people’s political and economic center.

 The best structures are around a football-sized plaza that reminded me of the National Mall in Washington D.C.
 On the two long sides of the plaza are palaces and pyramids and at the north and south ends are two acropolises.